Skip to main content

 Step 21.
 The Server executes the task to fulfill the client request (AI Task or any necessary work).
 Step 22.
 The Server calls the /settle endpoint of the Facilitator to settle the request.

+The maxAmount specifies the actual credits to redeem (can be less than or equal to the verified amount).
 Step 23.
 Facilitator queries the blockchain to check the Client balance.
 Step 24.
 Blockchain returns the Client balance to the Facilitator.
 Step 25.
 IF the Client does NOT have enough balance, the Facilitator executes the “order” UserOperation on behalf of the Client.
 Step 26.
 Blockchain returns the “order” transaction to the Facilitator.
 Step 27.
 Facilitator executes the “redeem” UserOperation on behalf of the Client.
 Step 28.
 Blockchain returns the execution result to the Facilitator.
 Step 29.
 IF the “redeem” OR “order” UserOperations execution FAILED, the Facilitator rejects the request and returns an error to the server.
 Step 30.
 The Server returns to the client a HTTP 402 PAYMENT-FAILED response.
 Step 31.
 IF the “redeem” UserOperation executed successfully, the Facilitator confirms to the server that the request is verified (including the payment tx / order tx).
 Step 32.
-Server returns to the client the response with the transaction payment confirmation in the QUERY-RESPONSE header.
+Server returns to the client the response with the transaction payment confirmation in the PAYMENT-RESPONSE header (base64-encoded).

 Steps 29-30 represent a failure scenario where the server has already performed work but settlement failed.
 Implementations SHOULD have mechanisms to handle this edge case, such as retry logic or dispute resolution.